lfreneda/katy-query/README.md

-# katy-qerry
+# KatyQuery
-:microphone: Katy Qerry is a query generator and binder to javascript models
+:microphone: KatyQuery is a query generator and binder to javascript models

-Qerry Generator generates queries in Katy queries format:
+Generator generates queries in Katy queries format:

 ```
   SELECT